 1.1 How We Set Up Each Mattress

-Before we run any motion tests, we standardize the setup.
-This kind of consistent base matters.
-It keeps one test from being skewed by a soft box spring or a broken slat.
+Before we run motion tests, we standardize the setup.
+That keeps the result from being skewed by a soft foundation, bent slats, or extra bedding.

 Here is the baseline we use for almost every mattress: